 Polishing

-Removing resin stains
+Removal resin stains

-Insect removal
+Insect Removal

-Wash off drops of any building materials with a weak solution of neutral detergent.
+Drops of any building materials should be washed off with a weak solution of neutral detergent.
 Rub gently, otherwise you can scratch the varnish.
-Rinse thoroughly with clean water after washing.
+After washing, rinse thoroughly with clean water.

 Care of polymer parts